brandonnshore/stolen/TESTING.md

 ### Test 1: View Homepage
 1. Open browser to http://localhost:3000
-2. You should see the Raspberry homepage with hero section
+2. You should see the StolenTee homepage with hero section
 3. Check that navigation works (Products, About links)

 ✅ **Expected**: Homepage loads with navigation